plotly/plotly.py/doc/python/map-configuration.md

 ### Physical Base Maps

-Plotly Geo maps have a built-in base map layer composed of "physical" and "cultural" data from the [Natural Earth Dataset](https://www.naturalearthdata.com/downloads/).
+Plotly Geo maps have a built-in base map layer composed of "physical" and "cultural" (i.e. administrative border) data from the [Natural Earth Dataset](https://www.naturalearthdata.com/downloads/).
 Various lines and area fills can be shown or hidden, and their color and line-widths specified.
-In the [default `plotly` template](/python/templates/), a map frame, and physical features such as a coastal outline and filled land areas are shown, at a coarse 1:110,000,000 resolution:
+In the [default `plotly` template](/python/templates/), a map frame and physical features such as a coastal outline and filled land areas are shown, at a small-scale 1:110m resolution:

 ```python
 import plotly.graph_objects as go